TeoGM97/Dashboard-Tech/README.md

 # Dashboard-Tech
-In this Excel File can be found a Dashboard Analizing information about sells in a tech store.
+In this Excel File can be found a Dashboard Analizing information about sales in a tech store.